shieldgenerator7/DnD-Stories/Wyl/Wyl Spell Recipes.md

 This changes the appearance of your clothing, armor, weapons, and other belongings.

 You can appear up to 0.3m taller and up to 10cm fatter or thicker.

+# Fly

+*500wyl ● 1hr ● Touch ● Forever*

+**Transform** a creature’s arms into wings, granting them the ability to fly.
+They gain a flying speed of 60ft.

+They can still use their arms and hold things in their hands like normal.

+Alternatively, they can grow wings out of their back.
+Fat from their belly is used to make the wings.
+This option is often restricted by clothing.

+This spell requires a DNA reference from a flying species, such as a bird, butterfly, or dragon.
+The target grows wings similar to the reference.

 # Guidance